Kaggle/kagglehub/README.md

 )
 dataset = dataset.remove_columns('Region')

-# Load a DataFrame with specific columns from a parquet file, then split into test/train splits
+# Load a Dataset with specific columns from a parquet file, then split into test/train splits
 dataset = kagglehub.load_dataset(
     KaggleDatasetAdapter.HUGGING_FACE,
     "robikscube/textocr-text-extraction-from-images-dataset",